 What is your experience?

-How have you practice becoming a better problem solver or a better coach in support of problem solving?
+How have you practiced becoming a better problem solver or a better coach in support of problem solving?
 What have you found helpful in asking more effective questions?